BlackAsLight/BlackAsLight/README.md

 # Hey

 I'm BlackAsLight, but most people call me Doctor.
- - 🔭 I’m currently working on some private repositories that are none of your business untill/unless I make them public.
+ - 🔭 I’m currently working on some private repositories that are none of your business until/unless I make them public.
 The public repositories by me that aren't archived are still actively maintained by me and receive new features etc, when they pop into my head.
- - 🌱 I’m currently learning C/C++, Swift, and Lua.
-I already know HTML/CSS, JavaScript/TypeScript and some basic levels of Java, although I am not a fan of Java.
+ - 🌱 I’m currently learning Rust, and Swift.
+I already know HTML/CSS, JavaScript/TypeScript and some basic levels of Java and Lua, although I am not a fan of Java or Lua.
  - 📫 How to reach me: You can reach me on discord.
 My username is Doctor#4293

 <!--